pallavisharma03/TouchScript/README.md

 PharmaBraille - https://www.pharmabraille.com/braille-codes/unified-english-braille-ueb-code/

 # Results
 TouchScript tool has been deployed for the user using the Tkinter library in Python.
 This is a very simple GUI form and was created to avoid further complications in the code to just serve the purpose of a prototype.
+Here, the white dots represent raised dots and the blank dots represent lowered dots

  **Steps to Run**
 1. Save the TorchScript file on a folder and run the Python file on the terminal and a box similar to what's shown below will be seen